Retirement Basics: Understanding How RRIF Rules Work

 - If you are married, you should consider naming your spouse as your ‘successor annuitant’ for your RRIF.
 This way, the funds inside your RRIF would be transferred into their name upon your passing, and payments could continue as is, avoiding any estate taxes or complications.

 - Invest the right way.
 Many people defer to safety investments for their RRIF, thinking that because they are in retirement, that they can’t handle any risk in their portfolio.
 The problem with this approach is that people are living longer now than ever, and income from your RRIF may be required for 20 or more years.
 Of course, you should always consult with an investment professional

 - Income from your RRIF could impact other benefits.
 For example, the amount of Old Age Security, or OAS, you receive, is determined by your overall income.
 By pulling too much income from your RRIF, your OAS benefits may be negatively impacted.
 This is just one reason why you should plan in advance how to best draw RRIF income in retirement.

-There are many factors to consider when preparing to convert your RRSP to an RRIF.
+There are many factors to consider when preparing to convert your Retirement Savings Plan to a RRIF.
 While this article covers many important RRIF topics, you should always consult a professional for advice.
 How you manage your RRIF will depend on your marital status, age at retirement, as well as your other retirement income sources, such as an employer pension, government benefits, or even an anticipated inheritance.
 All of these are factors that should be taken into account.
 Last, but not least, is how best to invest the funds inside your RRIF.
 With so much to consider, my hope is that you now have a solid foundation from which to start.